rxt1077/resume/README.md

 ## New Jersey Institute of Technology (Newark, NJ)

-* Currently enrolled in the Master of Science in Computer Science Program
+* Entrolled in Master of Science in Computer Science Program (Graduating Summer 2019)
 * Bachelor of Science in Computer Science (2004)

+## The College of New Jersey (Trenton, NJ)

+* 12 Credits in the Masters of Arts in Teaching Program (2005-2006)

 # Skills